Suns spoil Nikola Jokic’s MVP party, beat Nuggets 116-102

-DENVER (AP) — Devin Booker and the Phoenix Suns spoiled Nikola Jokic’s MVP celebration with a 116-102 victory over Denver on Friday night in Game 3 that put “The Joker” and the rest of the reeling Nuggets on the brink of a quick second-round exit.
+Morris scored 21 off the bench but Denver’s four other starters scored just 30 points, half by Michael Porter Jr., who was 5 of 13 from the floor.

-Booker scored 28 points and teamed with Chris Paul to lead a steady offensive onslaught that countered Jokic’s triple-double of 32 points, 20 rebounds and 10 assists.
+Devin Booker scored 28 points and teamed with Chris Paul to lead a steady offensive onslaught that countered Jokic’s big night.

+”We knew this was going to be an emotional game for them with Joker being presented with the trophy before the game,” Paul said. ”We just talked about withstanding their runs.”

-“I’m frustrated with myself because I missed shots,” said Jokic, who shot just 13 for 29.
-“I didn’t play on top of my game, especially shooting wise.
+”I’m frustrated with myself because I missed shots,” said Jokic, who also missed four of nine free throws. ”I didn’t play on top of my game, especially shooting wise.
 It would be much easier for us if I started making shots.
 Of course, they’re making it tough for me to make shots.”

 With their sixth straight victory, the second-seeded Suns took a 3-0 lead in the best-of-seven series.
 Game 4 is Sunday at Ball Arena.